godotengine/godot-docs/getting_started/introduction/introduction_to_godot.rst

 .. image:: img/introduction_helms_of_fury.jpg

-As for applications, the open source pixel art drawing program Pixelorama is powered by Godot, and so is the voxel RPG creator RPG in a box.
+As for applications, the open-source pixel art drawing program Pixelorama is powered by Godot, and so is the voxel RPG creator RPG in a box.

 .. image:: img/introduction_rpg_in_a_box.png